DitheryDesigns/reactJS-SearchBar/README.md

 ## Props

-- `suggestions` (Array): An array of suggestions to be displayed as auto-suggestions.
+- `suggestions` (Array): An array of string suggestions for auto-completion.
-- `onChange` (Function): A function to be called when the input value changes.
-It receives the new value as an argument.
+- `onChange` (Function): Callback function that is called when the input changes.
+It receives the current input value as a parameter.
+- `fuzzySearch` (Boolean): When true, enables fuzzy searching within the suggestions list.
+Defaults to <code>false</code>

 ## License

-MIT License
+Provided under the MIT License.
+See LICENSE file for more details.